More often than not, trying to carry out Japanese knotweed removal on your own can result in time and money wasted.

 We know the headaches and heartache Japanese knotweed causes to the many people who contact us, desperate for Japanese knotweed removal that works — which is why we say, if you think you have it growing on your property, get in touch with an expert eradication firm immediately.
 Doing so will save you an enormous amount of time and potentially money and will shield you from any potential prosecution, as well as protect the value of your home.

 We can use potent herbicides to kill off Japanese knotweed over a couple of growing seasons, or if a more rapid solution is required, perhaps because you're intending to sell the property, we can use our specialist Resi-Dig-Out™ method to ensure none of the problematic roots are left in the ground.
-We'll also give you one of the best insurance-backed guarantees in the business — underwritten by a syndicate at Lloyd's — which will give you peace of mind for years to come.
+We'll also give you one of the best insurance-backed guarantees in the business — underwritten by an A-rated insurer— which will give you peace of mind for years to come.

 If you suspect you have Japanese knotweed on your property, or are not sure and would like some help properly identifying it, get in touch with the experts at Environet today and our friendly team will be happy to assist.
 You'll be glad you did.